CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Table of common gates, with circuit notation, unitary, and python command
 ..
 Wider variety of gates available via OpType

 A large selection of common gates are available in this way, as listed in the API reference for the :py:class:`~pytket.circuit.Circuit` class.
-However, for less commonly used gates, a wider variety is available using the :py:class:`~pytket.circuit.OpType` enum, which can be added using the :py:class:`Circuit.add_gate` method.
+However, for less commonly used gates, a wider variety is available using the :py:class:`~pytket.circuit.OpType` enum, which can be added using the :py:meth:`~pytket.circuit.Circuit.add_gate` method.

 ..
 Example of adding gates using `add_gate`